laravel/docs/session.md

 Before using Redis sessions with Laravel, you will need to either install the PhpRedis PHP extension via PECL or install the `predis/predis` package (~1.0) via Composer.
 For more information on configuring Redis, consult Laravel's [Redis documentation](/docs/{{version}}/redis#configuration).

 > [!NOTE]
-> In the `session` configuration file, the `connection` option may be used to specify which Redis connection is used by the session.
+> The `SESSION_CONNECTION` environment variable, or the `connection` option in the `session.php` configuration file, may be used to specify which Redis connection is used for session storage.

 <a name="interacting-with-the-session"></a>
 ## Interacting With the Session